AFLplusplus/AFLplusplus/README.md

 code analysis work.
 To assist with this task, afl-fuzz supports a very unique "crash exploration" mode enabled with the -C flag.

-In this mode, the fuzzer takes one or more crashing test cases as the input, and uses its feedback-driven fuzzing strategies to very quickly enumerate all code paths that can be reached in the program while keeping it in the crashing state.
+In this mode, the fuzzer takes one or more crashing test cases as the input and uses its feedback-driven fuzzing strategies to very quickly enumerate all code paths that can be reached in the program while keeping it in the crashing state.